webrecorder/browsertrix-crawler/docs/docs/user-guide/proxies.md

   default-proxy:
     url: ssh://user@my-social-proxy.example.com
     privateKeyFile: /proxies/default-proxy-private-key

+    # optional, if set, ignore this proxy if tunnel can not be established at crawl start time
+    ignoreOnFailedSSHTunnel: true
 ```

 If the above config is stored in `./proxies/proxyConfig.yaml` along with the SSH private keys and known public hosts